opendaylight/docs/docs/user-guide/bgpcep-guide/bgp/bgp-user-guide-bgp-peering.rst

 @line 12: Wait for peers to issue requests to open a BGP session, rather than initiating sessions from the local router.
 Default value is **false**.

+@line 13: Optional Local IP (either IPv4 or IPv6) address used to establish connections to the remote peer.
+Effective in active mode only.

-@line 16: Explicitly designate the peer as internal or external.
+@line 17: Explicitly designate the peer as internal or external.
 Default value is **INTERNAL**.

-@line 18: Enable families.
+@line 19: Enable families.

 -----